KS-py/React-Todo-List/README.txt

 To run this app, inside of the working directory where the package.json is located:
 --------------------------------------------------------------------------------------------
- Open a cmd window and type:
+ Open a cmd window, (to install all the dependencies in the package.json) and type: npm install

- npm run dev
+ Then when it's done, type to start the server and run the app: npm run dev

 This project is built using the Vite react-project template.